 Best Overall: Nespresso Ispirazione Ristretto Italiano

-What We Like: Intense espresso flavor; can be enjoyed alone or with milk; features a blend of South American and East African Arabica beans
+What We Love: Intense espresso flavor, can be enjoyed alone or with milk, a blend of South American and East African Arabica beans

-What We Don't Like: Bitter and sour notes may not be to everyone’s taste; only works with OriginalLine machines
+What We Don't Love: Bitter and sour notes may not be to everyone’s taste